exasol/row-level-security/doc/user_guide/introduction.md

 Translated to RLS that privilege is reading rows.

-You can define up to 63 different RLS role per Schema.
+You can define up to 63 different RLS roles per Schema.
 A 64th role is reserved to indicate public access.
 Note that those are not regular database roles ([more about that in the next section](#rls-roles-are-not-database-roles)) but an RLS-specific concept.

 If you introduce role protection on a table, you can assign any combination of roles to each row.